One of my favourite places to be is out on the ocean, wind blowing through my hair, sun kissing my nose and the spray turning my skin salty.

 The young calves continue growing for 10 years.
 A female will produce a single calf every two to three years.

-It is through observation that we learn more about these fascinating and important mammals, but being responsible about our interactions is important too.
+It is through observation that we learn more about these fascinating and important mammals but being responsible about our interactions is important too.
 Be responsible when viewing marine life in the wild.
-Observe all larger whales from a safe distance of at least 100 yards by sea or land.
+Observe all larger whales from a safe distance of at least one hundred yards by sea or land.

 With collisions with vessels being one of the major causes of injury and death for whales.
 Here are some tips to avoid collisions, so as a guide to owners of vessels please keep a sharp lookout.
 Look for blows, dorsal fins, tail flukes, etc.

-Watch your speed in areas of known marine mammal occurrence.
-Keep speeds to 10 knots or less to reduce potential for injury.
+Watch your speed when using boats or other craft in areas known to have marine mammal sightings.
+Keep your speed down to ten knots or less, this will reduce potential for injury.

 Keep your distance.
-Stay at least 100 yards away.
+Stay at least one hundred yards away.

-Stop immediately if within 100 yards.
-Slowly distance your vessel from the whale.
+You must stop your vessel immediately if you are within one hundred yards.
+Slowly and gradually, distance your vessel from the whale.

 Commercial whaling severely reduced the humpback whale numbers from historical levels.
 The United States listed all humpback whales as endangered under the Endangered Species Conservation Act in 1970, then under the Endangered Species Act in 1973.

-I told myself right then that I wouldn’t miss the next surfacing of this fantastic creature!
+I told myself right then that I would not miss the next surfacing of this fantastic creature!
 After about 10 minutes, time the whale spent feeding on the plankton below, we saw the blow and it surfaced again, this time a little closer.

-It wasn’t long before the whale was gone, back under water to continue feeding.
+It was not long before the whale was gone, back under water to continue feeding.
 It left me wanting more.
 I already have a plan to head back out on the ocean next year to catch another glimpse of these amazing creatures!